 Colombian farmers are really starting to pay attention to quality and discovering that higher quality equals higher prices for their crops.

-Full City+, a few seconds into 2nd cracks, I really enjoy the flavor here and this is my sweet spot for roasting this bean.
-There are some mild cherry notes, creamy milk chocolate, dried raisin, date, overall sweetness, no bitterness, and clean aftertaste.
+Full City+, barely, if at all, into 2nd cracks, this is my sweet spot for roasting most Colombians, and this one is no exception.
+There are some peach and orange notes, big body, hint of savory herbs.
+Overall sweetness, no bitterness, and clean aftertaste.

 - choosing a selection results in a full page refresh